ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 ## Use Case I1 - Data Center Protection

+Services deployed in data center may be offered for access by external and untrusted hosts.
+Network security functions such as IPS and WAF are deployed to monitor and control the transactions to the services.
+Application level load balancer is not a security function strictly speaking but is also an important function in front of the services.

+Network security function are usually deployed in two modes, monitoring and inline.
+In either case, they need to access the L7 and application data such as HTTP transactions which could be protected by TLS encryption.
+They may monitor the TLS handshakes for additional visibility and control.

 ## Use Case I2 - Application Operation over NAT

+The NAT function translates L3 and L4 addresses and ports as the packet traverses the network device.
+Sophisticate NAT devices also implement application inspection engines to correct the L3/L4 data embedded in the control messages (e.g., FTP control message, SIP signaling messages) so that they are consistent with the outer L3/L4 headers.

+Without the correction, the secondary data (FTP) or media (SIP) connections will likely reach a wrong destination.

+The embedded address and port correction operation requires access to the L7 payload which could be protected by encryption.

 ## Use Case I3 - Compliance